userdiego/clean_data_project/README.md

 The complete data were obtained via Coursera from the following publication:
 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012.

-The raw data are analized to extract the mean and standard deviation from each subject and each activity, of the following variables:
+The raw data are analized to extract the mean and standard deviation from each subject and each activity, of the variables described in the codebook.

-TimeBodyAcc-XYZ
-TimeGravityAcc-XYZ
-TimeBodyAccJerk-XYZ
-TimeBodyGyro-XYZ
-TimeBodyGyroJerk-XYZ
-TimeBodyAccMag
-TimeGravityAccMag
-TimeBodyAccJerkMag
-TimeBodyGyroMag
-TimeBodyGyroJerkMag
-FreqBodyAcc-XYZ
-FreqBodyAccJerk-XYZ
-FreqBodyGyro-XYZ
-FreqBodyAccMag
-FreqBodyAccJerkMag
-FreqBodyGyroMag
-FreqBodyGyroJerkMag

 The script first downloads and unzips the data to the working directory, and its sourcing results in a tidy dataset that is saved in the working directory to "tidy.txt" for future use.